Four-dimensional phase space tomography from one-dimensional measurements of a hadron beam: Results

-As detailed in Appendix~\ref{sec:reconstruction-algorithm}, we performed the reconstruction in two steps.
-First, we fit the overdetermined covariance matrix to the measured rms beam sizes using Linear Least Squares (LLSQ).
-Second, we used this covariance matrix to define a Gaussian prior distribution and used the MENT algorithm \cite{Minerbo_1979} to maximize the entropy relative to this prior.
-The result is the most conservative inference from the data.

-Fig.~\ref{fig:cov} shows the LLSQ fit of the covariance matrix to the measured rms beam size on each wire.
-The fit reproduces the rms beam sizes on all wires in all scan steps.
+Fig.~\ref{fig:cov} shows the LLSQ fit of the covariance matrix to the measured rms beam sizes.

+The fit reproduces the beam sizes on all wires in all scan steps.
 The tightly fit ellipses over a range of phase advances in the $x$-$y'$ and $y$-$y'$ planes indicate a well-modeled lattice and small measurement errors.
-Standard LLSQ error propagation gives uncertainties of a few percent for the cross-plane covariances.
+LLSQ error propagation gives uncertainties of a few percent for the cross-plane moments.
+There are some linear cross-plane correlations, particularly between $y$ and $x'$.
+These correlations vary with the position along the beamline.

-With a Gaussian prior based on the measured covariance matrix, the MENT algorithm converged to the linear-scale profiles in one iteration and the log-scale profiles in another two iterations, terminating at a mean absolute error of $10^{-4}$ per profile.
+With a Gaussian prior based on the measured covariance matrix, the MENT algorithm converged to the linear-scale profiles in one iteration and the log-scale profiles in another two iterations, terminating at a mean absolute error of $10^{-4}$.
 Fig.~\ref{fig:profiles} displays the measured and simulated beam profiles.

-We would like to highlight the agreement of the profiles down to the $10^{-3}$ level; with improved dynamic range in the wire scanner profiles, MENT may be able to study halo formation processes in two- or four-dimensional phase space.
-(We do not know if the measured asymmetric tails are real particles or if they are due to background or cross-talk between wires.)
+Notice the agreement of the profiles down to the $10^{-3}$ level; with improved wire scanner dynamic range, MENT may be able to study halo formation in two- or four-dimensional phase space.
+We do not know if the asymmetric tails are real or if they are due to background or crosstalk between wires.

-Fig.~\ref{fig:corner} shows the marginal projections of the reconstructed four-dimensional phase space distribution.
+Fig.~\ref{fig:proj2d} shows the two-dimensional marginal projections of the posterior distribution.

-The nonstandard painting method used in this study ideally generates a uniform density beam with strong linear cross-plane correlations; space charge and other effects blur these correlations and generate a nonuniform density.
-The remaining linear correlations would be significant if this painting scheme were used for neutron production.
-In Fig.~\ref{fig:peak-density}, we see that the average beam density is larger than expected from an uncorrelated beam with the same $x$-$x'$ and $y$-$y'$ distribution; the accelerator optics would need to be optimized to meet the target specifications.
-Further examination of the distribution is beyond the scope of this paper.
+The posterior distribution is neither perfectly Gaussian nor perfectly uniform, consistent with the one-dimensional projections in Fig.~\ref{fig:profiles}.
+There is also some asymmetry in the distribution, particularly in the $y$-$y'$ projection; this is again consistent with some of the measured profiles.
+Space charge and other nonlinear effects are likely responsible for the nonuniformity of the distribution and the blurred cross-plane correlations.
+A detailed examination of the distribution is beyond the scope of this paper.